 In a sense, the one redemptive aspect of Okja’s creation is that she herself is a beautiful soul.
 That she is lovable isn’t a credit to Mirando Corp however – the company could care less – it simply reveals that no matter to what degree we “play God” with animals, they are still conscious, expansive beings that aren’t means to our ends, but ends in and of themselves.

 What most people may not understand when watching the film is that the Animal Liberation Front Group (ALF), headed by a character played by Paul Dano is an actual group in real life.
-As shown in the film, they are loosely organized, mostly underground network of animal activists who carry out acts of corporate sabotage in order to free animals from acts of egregious cruelty.
+As shown in the film, they are loosely organized, mostly underground network of animal activists who carry out acts of corporate sabotage in order to free animals from who are being subjected to egregious cruelty.
 Because they often break the law, they’re willing to be imprisoned, sometimes for years at a time.
 As of right now they’re listed #1 Domestic Terrorist Organization by the FBI, which should seem unwarranted given that they are motivated purely by compassion and that they have never harmed anyone.

 Usually the efforts of the ALF involve freeing animals from factory farms, laboratories, fur farms, and other places where animals are being exploited, as well obtaining undercover footage of egregious animal cruelty to share with the public.
 For those intrigued by the subject, you may enjoy the documentary ALF: Behind the Mask.

 A more well-established group that has been accused of “eco-terrorism” is Sea Shepherd, known for being the subject of the Animal Planet series Whale Wars.
 Sea Shepherd focuses on protecting marine mammals, most notably whales, by basically hassling poachers.